-High impact service providers also responded to questions in the fiscal year 2024 capacity assessments about the designated services they selected in consultation with OMB.20 For example, the Department of State responded to questions about "improvements in the process for applying for a U.S. passport."21 Of the assessments we reviewed:
+High impact service providers also responded to questions in the fiscal year 2024 capacity assessments about the designated services they selected in consultation with OMB.
+For example, the Department of State responded to questions about "improvements in the process for applying for a U.S. passport."
+Of the assessments we reviewed:

 - Customer access.
 Thirty providers reported that their designated services could be carried out entirely online. - Service management and improvement.
 Twenty-five providers reported that their designated services had developed a map of the process a customer uses to access a service.
-According to OMB, these process maps helped to ensure that decisions made by high impact service providers are "rooted in the lived experience" of their customers.22 - Service metrics.
-Twenty-two providers reported that their designated services collected data about the average time it took for customers to complete a service.
+According to OMB, these process maps helped to ensure that decisions made by high impact service providers are "rooted in the lived experience" of their customers.